Randolph Road: Cherry Hill Road

 Cherry Hill Road begins where Randolph Road ends at the US 29 interchange in Fairland.
 The highway is state-maintained and designated MD 929B for 0.25 mi from the bridge over US 29 to east of Prosperity Drive, which is itself designated MD 929D for a short distance south of Cherry Hill Road.
 Cherry Hill Road transitions from a four-lane divided highway to a four-lane undivided highway as it curves to the southeast through Calverton, where the highway is lined with commercial properties to the south and apartment complexes to the north.
 The highway passes along the eastern edge of the White Oak Food and Drug Administration campus, then enters Prince George's County shortly before reaching an intersection with MD 212 (Powder Mill Road).
 Cherry Hill Road is four lanes with a center turn lane from the county line to just east of its bridge across I-95, then reduces to two lanes.
 The highway briefly passes through the United States Department of Agriculture's Beltsville Agricultural Research Center before crossing over the Capital Beltway, which carries both I-95 and I-495, just east of the junction of the two Interstates.
-Cherry Hill Road crosses Little Paint Branch and passes by a shopping center before reaching its eastern terminus at US 1 (Baltimore Avenue) in College Park.
+Cherry Hill Road crosses Little Paint Branch and passes by the Cherry Hill Park Campground, then passes a shopping center before reaching its eastern terminus at US 1 (Baltimore Avenue) in College Park.